linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 In Illustration 9.2 we capitalized Amgen's R&D expense and created a research asset.
 In Illustration 10.3 we considered the additional tax benefit generated by the fact that a company can expense the entire amount.
 In this illustration, we complete the analysis by looking at the impact of capitalization on net capital expenditures.

-Reviewing the numbers again, Amgen had an R&D expense of  $3,030 million in 2010.
-Capitalizing the R&D expenses, using an amortizable life of 10 years, yields a value for the research asset of$ 13,283 million and an amortization for the current year (2008) of $1,694 million.
-In addition, note that Amgen reported capital expenditures of $1,646 million in 2008 and depreciation and amortization amounting to 1,073 million.
+Reviewing the numbers again, Amgen had an R&D expense of  \$3,030 million in 2010.
+Capitalizing the R&D expenses, using an amortizable life of 10 years, yields a value for the research asset of\$ 13,283 million and an amortization for the current year (2008) of \$1,694 million.
+In addition, note that Amgen reported capital expenditures of \$1,646 million in 2008 and depreciation and amortization amounting to 1,073 million.
 The adjustments to capital expenditures, depreciation, and amortization and net capital expenditures are:

 Adjusted capital expenditures = Capital expenditures + R&D expenses in current period

-= $1,646 million + $3,030 million = 4,696 million
+= \$1,646 million + \$3,030 million = 4,696 million

 Adjusted depreciation and amortization  $=$  Depreciation and amortization

 +Amortization of the research asset

-= $1,073 million + $1,694 million = 2,767 million
+= \$1,073 million + \$1,694 million = 2,767 million

 Adjusted net capital expenditure  $=$  Net capital expenditures + R&D expenses in current period